Oelin/Anima/readme.md

 # Anima

 A little scripting language that's easy to to read, write and learn.
-The frontend is nearly finished.
+Made mostly for fun and learning.
+Still a work-in-progress.

 ```ruby
 def count(n)